 A couple years ago, the financial media could not get enough of the story of Tesla’s (TSLA) market value soaring past traditional automakers such as Toyota, GM and Ford, or some combination of them.
 But when supercharged chip designer Nvidia’s (NVDA) market value surpassed semiconductor stalwart Intel (INTC), it went by with nary a notice.
-The latter might tell you more about both the market and technology in America.
-It also begs the question: if you had to choose only one of Intel vs. Nvidia stock, which is the better semiconductor stock?
+However, Nvidia garnered significant headlines when it reached the rarified air of a trillion-dollar company.
+The combination of Intel’s relative underperformance and Nvidia’s staggering valuation begs the question: if you had to choose only one of Intel vs. Nvidia stock, which is the better semiconductor stock?

 Semiconductors are crucial and the most strategically important technology because they are the materials and circuitry needed to produce microchips that are at the heart of everything from smartphones to advanced satellites.
 You might think of these microchips as the brains inside all advanced technology.

-Nvidia is riding the surge in demand for the more high-performance chips used in gaming.
+Nvidia is riding the surge in demand for the more high-performance chips used in a variety of applications.
 The company also expanded into data centers, with a $7 billion acquisition of Mellanox Technologies.
-NVDA is also gaining market share in artificial intelligence (AI)-focused chips and in cloud computing.
+NVDA is also leading the way in artificial intelligence (AI)-focused chips and in cloud computing.
 These are all profitable, big-growth areas that have pushed Nvidia (well) past Intel in market value, as INTC stock has gone the other way.